 5. Track Your Lesson Schedule

-A blended learning approach means that you will have to deal with both on-campus lectures and online lectures.
+A blended learning approach means that you will have to deal with both offline lectures and online lectures.
+Online courses and classes will still be part of your daily routine.
 Usually, it is easy to prioritize assignments given in person and push the online assignments to the back of your head, so always remember that online assignments are graded as well.
 Use a planner and a reminder app to keep track of your lectures and assignments.
 Check out our 7 Must-Have Student Mobile Apps blog for a good time management app.
 Also, read through some of our recommended time management tips and tricks here, they are bound to benefit you.

-Finally, it is important to develop a habit of following the latest news about the country you live in or are about to move to.
+Finally, make sure you understand the differences between your normal lectures and the Hybrid Learning Method.
+Hybrid learning is totally different from online or face to face modules, you can know more about it by reading our " What to Expect From the Hybrid Learning Method?"
+Blog.
+Additionally, It is important to develop a habit of following the latest news about the country you live in or are about to move to.
 Ask around your student accommodation for a daily newspaper subscription you can sign up for; your student housing manager could help you with that.
 Most universities will keep you updated on any schedule changes via email, so make sure to check your inbox as regularly as possible.